ks1686/NodeJS-AI-Chatbot-Site/README.md

-# E-Commerce Site with AI Chatbot
+# E-Commerce Site with AI Chatbot and Payments

 Deployable e-commerce website that imports a JSON file and allows the user to interact with items by adding to cart, editing cart, and more.
 An AI chatbot assistant is available in a collapsable view to assist with user queries or prompts.

+Payments have been enabled to allow for accepting cryptocurrency and credit card payments.

 ## For Testing: